weiping-playnext/Zenject/Documentation/MemoryPools.md

 public abstract class MonoMemoryPool<TParam1, TValue> : MemoryPool<TParam1, TValue>
     where TValue : Component
 {
+    Transform _originalParent;

     protected override void OnCreated(TValue item)
     {
         item.gameObject.SetActive(false);
+        // Record the original parent which will be set to whatever is used in the UnderTransform method _originalParent = item.transform.parent;
     }

     protected override void OnDestroyed(TValue item)